What is the Undiagnosed Diseases Network (UDN)?

 More than one member of my family is affected by an undiagnosed condition.
 Do I need to submit an application for each person?

 No, one application should be submitted even if there are multiple people affected in a family.
 This application should be for one individual, not the whole family (ex.
 “John Smith”, not “Smith Family”).
-You may attach multiple referral letters to a single application.
+You may attach multiple study recommendation letters to a single application.

 What happens with my application?